hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/5-fossil.md

 * built-in web interface - the Fossil website actually runs on the same web interface
 * **autosync mode** - performs an automatic push after each commit
 * **manual merge mode** - like Git and Hg
+* **preserve all history** - there is no rebase in Fossil.
+Also: why would it be called 'Fossil'?

 ---